Medicare Advantage Plan Types

 You have a service area

-The plan covers care within a defined geographic region — usually one or more counties.
-Non-emergency care outside that area is not covered, regardless of what’s available in that location.
+The plan covers care within a defined geographic region.
+Non-emergency care outside that area is not covered.

 You have a Primary Care Physician

 Your PCP manages your overall care and issues referrals to specialists.
-Without a referral from your PCP, you generally cannot see a specialist and have it covered.
+Without a referral, specialist visits are generally not covered.

 Out-of-network is not covered

-There is no reduced out-of-network rate — it simply isn’t covered.
-Except in a genuine emergency, going outside the network means you pay 100% of the cost yourself.
+There is no reduced out-of-network rate — it simply is not covered.
+Except in emergencies, going outside the network means you pay 100%.

 Usually the lowest cost

-Because the plan manages costs by keeping care in-network and coordinated, HMOs typically offer lower premiums, lower specialist copays, and a lower maximum out-of-pocket than PPOs.
+Because care stays coordinated and in-network, HMOs typically offer lower premiums, lower specialist copays, and a lower maximum out-of-pocket than PPOs.

 What about emergency care?